What is video in qualitative research?

 - Provides visual cues – Videos can provide context and additional information if the participant provides visual cues like body language or showing something physical to the camera.

 - Video has some benefits over audio recordings and field notes – A working paper from the National Center of Research Methods found three benefits: “1) its character as a real-time sequential record; 2) a fine-grained multimodal record; and 3) its durability, malleable, and share-ability.”

-- Empowers every team to carry out and act on insight — With video responses available for all teams to view and utilise, it becomes significantly easier for teams to act on insights and make critical changes to their experience initiatives.
+- Empowers every team to carry out and act on insight — With video responses available for all teams to view and utilize, it becomes significantly easier for teams to act on insights and make critical changes to their experience initiatives.

 How can Qualtrics help with video in qualitative research?

 Qualtrics Video Feedback solution is a for-purpose benefit to the Qualtrics products that help businesses manage their video feedback and insights, right alongside traditional survey data types.